nishchay/translations/static/english/learningCenter/maintenance.md

 [['12:00', '13:00']]
 ```

 As per because we have specified route to be called for this slot, Nishchay will look for default route for timed mode.
-If there's no defualt route defined for timed mode then route specified in `route` will be used.
+If there's no default route defined for timed mode then route specified in `route` will be used.

 ##### Client User Agent